charleso/blog/_posts/2011-06-22-not-so-intellij.rst

 changing the habits of a lifetime, or at least part of one, is greater than the cost of sticking with the devil you know?

-I've been a Java developer for quite a few years now.
+I've been a Java developer for quite a few years.
 At University we were shown CodeWarrior_, and looking back now all I can remember is a glorified syntax highligher.
 When I started at my first job the IDE of choice was JDeveloper_ which wasn't much better.
 At some stage shortly after I started a team member introduced us to Eclipse.